UMASHIBA1/reglico/README.md

 # reglico
 [WIP]reglico is AltJsAndWasm language.
-It generate rust(wasm) and typescript code from one code.
+It generate rust(wasm) and typescript code from one reglico code.

 ## env
 rust env